dermot-chevrier/pokemon-vae-gan/README.md

 Because of this, the dataset is **not included** in this repository.
 To run the project, you will need to **supply your own Pokémon image dataset** (e.g., from Kaggle or your own collection) and place it in: './data/pokemon'

+**Note:**
+All generated reconstructions, samples, and interpolation results are saved in: Vae/keep/